Archangel (Gibson comic): Synopsis

-In an devastated alternative version of 2016, US Vice President Junior Henderson uses a device called the Splitter to travel back in time with six commandos to 1945 Allied-occupied Berlin.
+In a devastated alternative version of 2016, US Vice President Junior Henderson uses a device called the Splitter to travel back in time with six commandos to 1945 Allied-occupied Berlin.
 They kill Henderson's grandfather, an Office of Strategic Services major, and Junior takes his place.
 In 2016, another faction led by Major Torres seizes control of the Splitter and sends a stealth plane to stop Henderson but it crashes with The Pilot parachuting into US-occupied territory.
 Royal Air Force officer Naomi Givens, who had been investigating foo fighters, agrees to share information with her ex-boyfriend Vince Matthews, a US Intelligence officer who has custody of The Pilot.
 Henderson arrives to take command but The Pilot escapes using a stealth suit sent by Torres.
 To complete his mission, The Pilot allies with Givens—who, based on her observations, accepts him as a time traveller—and Matthews, who is skeptical but realizes Henderson is a dangerous imposter.

 The Pilot predicts the bombing of Hiroshima and reveals Henderson's plan to use the second atomic bomb to attack the Port of Arkhangelsk, Soviet Union, destroying half of the Soviet fleet, and killing Joseph Stalin and most of the Soviet chain-of-command, allowing the United States to rule the world unchallenged.
 With the aid of Soviet Colonel Yermakov, they locate Henderson's B-29 in flight and Torres teleports them aboard the aircraft, where they defeat Henderson and his commandos.
 In 2016, US government forces breach the Splitter's bunker and overpower Torres.
 Physicist Jack Davis, the inventor of the Splitter who until then had expressed doubts about the wisdom of Torres's plan, activates the Splitter.
 The armed nuclear bomb detonates at a temporary White House located outside the Splitter facility.
 Givens and Matthews are returned to Berlin as news of the nuclear attack on Nagasaki is received in a restored timeline.
-The Pilot arrives in a peaceful 2016 Berlin, having thwarted one megalomaniac US President only to be confronted by a newspaper headline describing the possibility of another.
+The Pilot arrives in a peaceful 2016 Berlin, having thwarted one megalomaniac US president only to be confronted by a newspaper headline describing the possibility of another.